Birskis-Barros/mimicry_rings/README.md

-# Evolutionary dynamics of mimetic rings in heterogeneous communities
+# Habitat generalist species constrain the diversity of mimicry rings in heterogeneous habitats

 This is a repository for the code used in my master dissertaion.